 The top 10 food trends of 2021

-Waitrose recently released its food fashion predictions for this year and one cuisine leading the way is Asian flavours.
+Waitrose released its food fashion predictions at the start of the year and one cuisine leading the way is Asian flavours.

 The store has seen sales of Chinese Rice Vinegar up 194%, Mirin Rice Wine up 188% and Japanese Rice Vinegar up 180%!